navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

 # How to use databases in the Docker world

-We can run DB engines locally on our machine without install them using Docker containers.
-We're going to check
+We can run DB engines locally on our machine without installing them by using Docker containers.

 💡 Remember that the container's data is removed with the container itself, so, we're going to store the DB data into a specific Docker volume (`--volume`) to keep it in time.